rcarrata/argocon22-securing-gitops-supply-chain/docs/demo-guide.md

 kubectl create secret docker-registry regcred --docker-server=ghcr.io --docker-username=${USERNAME} --docker-email=${EMAIL} --docker-password=${PAT_TOKEN} -n ${NAMESPACE}
 ```

-## 4. Adding regcred to kyverno to read the signatures
+## 4. Adding regcred to kyverno

+This step is required in order to allow kyverno to read the signatures.

-* Generate in the Kyverno namespace the docker-registry secret with the credentials for GitHub Registry to push/pull the images and signatures:
+*  In the Kyverno namespace, generate the docker-registry secret with the credentials for GitHub Registry to push/pull the images and signatures.

 ```bash
 kubectl create secret docker-registry regcred --docker-server=ghcr.io --docker-username=${USERNAME} --docker-email=${EMAIL} --docker-password=${PAT_TOKEN} -n kyverno
 ```

-* Modify the Kyverno Deployment in order to include the imagePullSecret referencing the credentials for GitHub Registry to pull/push images and the signatures for check the images with Kyverno mutate Admission Controllers:
+* In order to include the imagePullSecret referencing the credentials for GitHub Registry to pull/push images and the signatures for checking the images with Kyverno mutate Admission Controllers, we need to modify the Kyverno Deployment:

 ```bash
 kubectl get deploy kyverno -n kyverno -o yaml | grep containers -A5